 Nonetheless, even though Atlas gets a bit of a facelift for 2021, it’s the next generation that you should look to as a future Atlas owner.
 Reports suggest there won’t be any good news anytime soon as the 2023 Volkswagen Atlas will most likely be a carryover model.

-The Volkswagen Atlas 2023 is a large three-row SUV.
+The VW Atlas 2023 is a large three-row SUV.
 Since its debut in 2018, the Atlas has become Volkswagen’s biggest SUV, ahead of the smaller Tiguan and the new Volkswagen Taos SUV.

 While we liked the Atlas when it debuted, a few updates to the 2021 model make it much more competitive.
 The updated exterior styling and upgraded interior keep it feeling fresh.
 Since Atlas was updated last year, we don’t expect significant changes for 2023.